canonical/ubuntu.com/templates/kubernetes/docs/keepalived.md

 toc: False
 ---

-The standard deployment of the
-**Charmed Distribution of Kubernetes<sup>&reg;</sup> (CDK)** includes a single instance of the kube-api-loadbalancer.
+The standard deployment of **Charmed Kubernetes** includes a single instance of the kube-api-loadbalancer.
 For many use cases this is perfectly adequate, but in a production environment you should be keen to eliminate any single point of failure.

 The recommended way to provide a failover for the kube-api-loadbalancer is by using [keepalived][keepalived-home].
-This is available as a **Juju** charm and can be deployed into your **CDK** model and configured as follows:
+This is available as a **Juju** charm and can be deployed into your **Charmed Kubernetes** model and configured as
+follows:

 1. Deploy the `keepalived` charm:
     ```bash